kerryguard/mommafinds/_posts/2019-07-03-camping-with-toddlers.md

 And I really recommend straight up meal planning and not diverging from it.
 Know what you're going to cook for each meal and bring only what you need.
 Try and use similar ingredients for multiple meals - like we used the cheese, butter, and eggs for multiple meals.

+Eating out the night we got there really helped with how much we had to pack and made the first night go a little easier than if we had to cook on top of setting up and getting the kids down for bed.

 ---

 ## Cooking